LIANGQINGYUAN/GrammarCoder/README.md

  - We upload our model weights to Hugging Face-[GrammarCoder](https://huggingface.co/collections/qyliang/grammarcoder-683fe8778270d31b08fe54a4).

 ## Grammar-Based Code Representation
-Under grammar-based representation, each grammar rule serves as an identity token, and a sequence of grammar rules and terminal tokens represents the program.
+Under a grammar-based representation, each grammar rule serves as an identity token, and a sequence of grammar rules and terminal tokens represents the program.

 Figure 1 illustrates a program that determines whether the sum of two integers is odd (top left), along with its corresponding abstract syntax tree (AST) representation (right) and grammar-based representation (bottom left).
 The grammar-based representation is derived by performing a preorder traversal on the AST.
 Each grammar rule is extracted independently (e.g., 'module $\rightarrow$ function\_definition'), while terminals are tokenized using a standard tokenizer (e.g., 'get').